Christmas service 2016

 Fax: 01656 668108

 Any form of service failure during bereavement can have a traumatic effect and the Crematorium recognises the importance of investigating and responding to any complaints arising out of any such failures.
-Any customer or group, or someone acting for them, is entitled to complain in person, by letter or telephone directly to the Crematorium Superintendent & Registrar.
+Any customer or group, or someone acting for them, is entitled to complain in person, by letter or telephone directly to the Bereavement Service Manager and Registrar.
 Whilst it is hoped that these issues can be dealt with by crematorium staff, Coychurch Crematorium is covered by the complaints procedure adopted by Bridgend County Borough Council and the details are provided below.

 There is a three stage complaints process which involves:-